Administrative Policies and Procedures Manual - Policy 7780: Use of University Vehicles

 The following procedures should be followed in the event of an accident involving a University vehicle:

-- If the vehicle needs to be towed, call the Automotive Center at 277-3670.
-If after hours, call Campus Police.
+• If the vehicle needs to be towed, call the Automotive Center at 277-3670.
+If after hours, call University Police.

-- Fill out an Automobile/Equipment Accident Report form and submit it to Safety and Risk Services.
-For additional information and a copy of the Automobile/Equipment Accident Report Form refer to "Casualty and Liability Insurance and Claims" Policy 6150, UBP.
+• Fill out an Automobile/Equipment Accident Report form and submit it to Safety and Risk Services.
+For additional information and a copy of the Automobile/Equipment Accident Report Form refer to UAP 6150 ("Casualty and Liability Insurance and Claims").

 8. Loss of Valid License

 Drivers with suspended, revoked, or expired licenses are prohibited from driving a University vehicle.
 Drivers must notify their supervisors immediately if their licenses are suspended, revoked, expired, or significantly changed in any way.
 If driving is a function of the employee's job, loss of license could mean reassignment, disciplinary action, or discharge.
-Safety and Risk Services will run an annual driver’s background check and will notify supervisors if a background check shows that a New Mexico driver’s license is no longer valid.
+Drivers of University vehicles may be subject to random checks of their driving records.

 9. Safety